The Lateral Abdominal Muscles

 - Abdominal external oblique muscle: courses from the 5th to 12th rib ventromedially to the anterior layer of the rectus sheath.
 At its origin it is tightly connected with the serratus anterior and latissimus dorsi muscle.
 Ventrally it builds a large aponeurosis which extends medially to the linea alba and caudally to the iliac crest, the pubis bone and the inguinal ligament.
 The innervation is carried by the lower intercostal nerves.

-- Abdominal internal oblique muscle: originates from the thoracolumbar fascia, the iliac crest and the inguinal ligament and inserts cranially at the lower costal cartilages and ventrally at the linea alba.
+- Abdominal internal oblique muscle: originates from the thoracolumbar fascia, the iliac crest and the Iliopectineal arch and inserts cranially at the lower costal cartilages and ventrally at the linea alba.
 In men, caudal fibers extend to the spermatic cord merging to form the cremaster muscle.
 The internal oblique is innervated by both the lower intercostal nerves as well as branches of the lumbar plexus (iliohypogastric nerve and ilioinguinal nerve).

 - Transversus abdominis muscle: runs from the inner surface of the lower costal cartilages, the thoracolumbar fascia and iliac crest horizontally to the linea alba.
 Caudal fibers are involved in the formation of the cremaster muscle.
 The innervation is analogous to that of the internal oblique.